clab/dynet/doc/source/python_saving_tutorial.rst

 File format
 ===========

 Currently, DyNet only supports plain text format.
 The native format is quite simple so very readable.
 The model file is consist of basic storage blocks.
-A basic block starts with a first line of meta data information: `#object_type# object_name dimension block_size` and the remaining part of real data.
+A basic block starts with a first line of meta data information: ``#object_type# object_name dimension block_size`` and the remaining part of real data.
 During loading process, DyNet uses meta data lines to locate the objects user wants to load.

-In the pythonic high-level partial saving/loading API, the `.data` file adheres to the format above, while the `.meta` file conains information on objects types and sizes (for the specifics of the `.meta` file format see `_save_one` and `_load_one` in `_dynet.pyx`).
+In the pythonic high-level partial saving/loading API, the ``.data`` file adheres to the format above, while the ``.meta`` file conains information on objects types and sizes (for the specifics of the ``.meta`` file format see code of ``_save_one`` and ``_load_one`` in ``_dynet.pyx``).